 Who collects the tax?
 Doesn't my rental agency/online platform collect and remit it?

-The property owner or their agent collects and remits the tax to the County of Volusia.
+The property owner, or their agent collects and remits the tax to the County of Volusia.
 You are responsible for collecting a total of 12.5% tax; 6% is remitted to the County of Volusia Tourist Development Tax office.
 The additional 6.5% is remitted to the Florida Department of Revenue.
 Please make sure that your rental agent/company is collecting and remitting the tax.
 HomeAway.com, Inc., which includes HomeAway, VRBO, and Vacationrentals.com, will begin collecting this tax on your behalf on 1/1/2020.
 Airbnb will begin on 2/1/2020.
 Both companies collect and remit the state portion.
 No other online platform currently remits the tax on your behalf to Volusia County, however some will collect and remit to the state.
 You will need to verify with them for the state portion.
 When using those agents, you will need to collect and remit the taxes to the county.